kpunjwani14/to-do/README.md

 # To-Do List
-A web application that allows addition and removal of to-do’s using HTML/CSS, JavaScript, and jQuery.
+A web application that allows addition and removal of TODO items using HTML/CSS, JavaScript, and jQuery.